-Lively, tightly structured wine but with a generous, supple mid palate and a fine, zingy acid finish.
+Tightly structured wine but with a supple mid palate and a fine, zingy acid finish.
 A really pleasing result from a difficult vintage.

 AromaLifted aroma of pear, gooseberry and hints of tropical fruits Fresh and complex.
-Nothing heavy or vegetal.
+Nothing rank or overbearing.

 Crush, destem, gently air bag press.
 Clear settle juice and cold ferment to dryness.
 Our approach is to retain the fresh aromatics of the fruit and not to generate any harsh extractives which produce coarsness on the palate.

 Will develop the mineral character of classically aged Sauvignon with time.
-Can be enjoyed young and will surprise those who cellar it with its subtlety and complexity.
+The freshness, acid and subtlety of the wine will guarantee its ability to age well.